Resort Scuba Dive

 Become one of the fish!
-Scuba diving is a unique and exhilarating sport, and is one of the few experiences that allows the participant to enjoy a feeling of complete weightlessness.
+Scuba diving is a unique and exhilarating sport and is one of the few experiences that allows the participant to enjoy a feeling of complete weightlessness.

 Where to Resort Scuba Dive

-In your local area there are probably scuba dive clubs ready to welcome new members, and many offer ‘try scuba’ resort dive seesions in a swimming pool, allowing those new to the sport the opportunity to try scuba diving before venturing into the ocean.
+In your local area, there are probably scuba dive clubs ready to welcome a new member.
+Some of them will also offer ‘try scuba’ resort dive sessions in a swimming pool.
+Allowing those new to the sport the opportunity to try scuba diving before venturing into the ocean.

 Popular destinations are those with warm, clear, calm waters and are often found in tropical locations where visibility is good and marine life is vibrant.

 By far, the most popular place for those wishing to try a resort scuba dive is Australia’s Great Barrier Reef.

 The Great Barrier Reef is the worlds scuba diving epicentre.
 Catering to all levels of scuba divers.
 This number one world tourism destination provides a wonderful destination for people to try their first introductory dive.